 One of the most significant accomplishments in my career in Mental Health was the development of training programs for peer support.
 I was involved with provincial studies in the field and have been a leader and trainer throughout Ontario since 2000.

-I have also become an advocate and resource for suicide intervention and suicide bereavement working on a volunteer basis, speaking to groups throughout the province and beyond and offering one on one support to people in crisis, to families of those who are suicidal and those bereaved by suicide.
+I have also become an advocate and resource for suicide intervention and suicide bereavement working on a volunteer basis, speaking to groups throughout the province and beyond and offering one on one support to people in crisis, families of those who are suicidal and those bereaved by suicide.

 It is also my great pleasure to occasionally serve as pulpit supply for some area churches.

-Home for me now is in a serene country setting on the outskirts of Port Dover, where I can walk in the woods or sit on the patio and be blessed by the sounds and sights of nature.
+Home for me now is in a serene country setting on the outskirts of Port Dovere, where I can walk in the woods or sit on the patio and be blessed by the sounds and sights of nature.

 While being involved and busy in the community is important to me, my favourite pastime remains spending time with friends and family including grandchildren, Hope, River and Leo.